lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 = \gamma^t \prod_{1 \leq \tau \leq t} \frac{\pi(A_\tau \vert S_\tau)}{\beta(A_\tau \vert S_\tau)} \delta_t
 $$

 The product of importance weights looks pretty scary when we start imagining how it can cause super high variance and even explode.
-Retrace Q-value estimation method modifies $$\Delta Q$$ to have importance weights truncated by no more than a constant c:
+Retrace Q-value estimation method modifies $$\Delta Q$$ to have importance weights truncated by no more than a constant $$c$$:

 $$
 \Delta Q^\text{ret}(S_t, A_t)